 Disability: Injured Wing

 In the spring of 1999, Wankan Tankan and Cheyenne were introduced to each other.
-They bonded and have since hatched and raised numerous young as a part of the AEF’s Captive Breeding and Hacking programs.
-They have also hatched and fostered several Bald Eaglets from other Bald Eagle pairs at the American Eagle Foundation.
+They bonded and hatched and raised numerous young as a part of the AEF’s Captive Breeding and Hacking programs.
+They also hatched and fostered several Bald Eaglets from other Bald Eagle pairs at the American Eagle Foundation.

 Wankan Tankan means ‘Great Spirit,’—which this bird is.
-He is the father of every Golden eaglet raised and released into the wild from the AEF facility.
+He was the father of every Golden eaglet raised and released into the wild from the AEF facility.
 He and Sundance successfully produced three youngsters between 1990 and 1998.
 All of the young produced were released into the wild at twelve weeks of age.
-He is a very good parent.
+He was a very good parent.
 As with all eagles, both parents incubate the eggs and raise the young.

 Unfortunately, in 1998 Wankan Tankan lost his mate, Sundance.
 In the spring of 1999, the AEF introduced him to a new Golden Eagle named Cheyenne.